kaisenlinux/manpages-dev/category/FTP/lFTP.md

               disconnect from server after this idle time.
 Default is 3 minutes.

        net:limit-rate (bytes per second)
               limit transfer rate on data connection.
 0 means unlimited.
-You can specify two numbers separated by colon to limit  download  and  upload  rate  sepa‐ rately.
+You can specify two numbers separated by colon to limit download and upload rate separately.
 Suffixes are  supported, e.g. 100K means 102400.

        net:limit-max (bytes)
               limit accumulating of unused limit-rate.
 0 means twice of limit-rate.

        net:limit-total-rate (bytes per second)
               limit transfer rate of all connections in sum.
 0 means unlimited.
 You can specify two numbers separated by colon to limit download and upload rate separately.
-Note that sockets have receive buffers on them, this can lead to network link load higher than this rate limit just after transfer begin‐ ning.
+Note that sockets have receive buffers on them, this can lead to network link load higher than this rate limit just after transfer beginning.
 You can try to set  net:socket-buffer  to  relatively small value to avoid this.

        If you specify a closure, then rate limitation will be applied to sum of connections to a single matching host.